 Grab the API token and use it for calls.
 You can find or create your token under Settings > API Tokens, as shown in the image below.
 You’ll also need the Account ID, located under Settings > Account Settings.

 With that, you’ll need to copy your API Token to the Selenium WebDriver to run automated testing.
-Keep in mind that the token with an Inbox Viewer or higher permissions.
-In this example, we’re using Inbox Viewer permission since you’ll be just reading messages.
+Keep in mind that the token needs an Inbox Viewer or higher permissions.
+In this example, we’re using Inbox Admin permission.

 Check all messages